jossotriv/ECEN4620/README.md

 https://oshwlab.com/joso8155/pcb_wand

 *Note if you are exporting the Easy EDA modules to Altium, the header pins for the ESP32 devkit do not show on altium.
 You can change the header pin footprint on Easy EDA if you'd like to export it to Altium.

+box 4.dxf is the output of CorelDraw for the wand encasing that you put into a laser cutter to recreate the wand encasing.